duncanmcclean/simple-commerce/docs/kb-articles/donations.md

 "Can Simple Commerce handle donations?" is a question I get asked quite a lot.
 I thought I'd document my standard approach to implementing donations:

-> Bearing in mind, this approach only works if you're allowing customers to donate in whole amounts (eg. £5, £10 not £16.71).
+> Bear in mind that this approach only works if you're allowing customers to donate in whole amounts (eg. £5, £10 not £16.71).

 ## 1. Create a product